hamdyaea/quiz-python-scrum-multichoice/README.md

 #Quiz Scrum multichoice in Python 3.

+##What you need to make it work :
-#Needed : pygame and easygui at least version 0.98 #sudo python3 -m pip install --upgrade easygui
+pygame and easygui at least version 0.98
+'''sh
+sudo python3 -m pip install --upgrade easygui
+'''
+## Developer - Author

-#Developer : Hamdy Abou El Anein
+Hamdy Abou El Anein